wmgeolab/gbDocs/docs/docs/20-research-and-sourcing/source-evaluation-rubric.md

 The datasets we incorporate into the GeoBoundaries dataset have to be openly licensed so that we can redistribute and not get yelled at.
 If a source does not have an appropriate license, for example, a source that does not allow the commercial usage of their data would be considered an unacceptable source.

-What makes a source **unacceptable**:
+### Unacceptable Sources

+A source is considered **unacceptable** if it meets any of the following criteria:

-  - No clear metadata available
+- No clear metadata is available.
-  - Unacceptable license, that says no commercial use
-  - Over simplified polygons
+- License restrictions prevent usage (e.g., non-commercial only).
+- Polygons are oversimplified or lack accuracy.
-  - Differing ADM level definitions from other sources
+- Administrative division (ADM) levels differ from other reliable sources.
-  - Temporal relevance, the source should not be outdated

-Here are common sites we cannot use:
+- Source is outdated and lacks temporal relevance.

+---

+### Sites Commonly Not Allowed

+The following sources are **not acceptable**:

 - GADM
 - earthworks.stanford.edu
 - maps.princeton.edu
-  - geodata.lib.berkley.edu
+- geodata.lib.berkeley.edu
-  - Open Street Map
+- OpenStreetMap
 - humdata/hdx
-  - any license with "sharealike" in the name
+- Any source with a license that includes “sharealike”

 These types of data licenses help us deduce whether or not a source is acceptable or not: